 I'm not sure who's more excited about days off school – my boys or me – because it means a break from homework.
 One of my boys has trouble keeping himself organized and focused, which means homework time can be difficult at times (for both him and I).

 So this year, I thought I would try to set up a special homework station at his desk in his room and see if that would help him stay focused on his work.

 Tips for Setting Up a Homework Station:

-- Keep the homework area quiet and free of distractions – I cleared as much as I could from his desk to make it as distraction-free as possible, and it will be quiet since both he and his brother will be doing homework after school.
-I have thought about quietly playing some classical music in his room, because background music can actually help me focus on a task.
-We'll test it for awhile.
+I cleared as much as I could from his desk to make it as distraction-free as possible, and it will be quiet since both he and his brother will be doing homework after school.
+We also allow him to quietly play some classical focus music in his room, because background music can actually help him focus on a task.

 What about you?
 Do you have a homework station set up for your kids?
 What are some of your tips?